praveentn/hgwxx7/docs/README.md

 		- Validate learning process by building, testing, and rebuilding based on feedback
 		- Reduce risks by failing fast and cheap, to get closer and closer to what is really needed

+Key points:

+Hyperparameter tuning
+* Gamma is the free parameter of the Gaussian radial basis function
+* A small gamma will give you low bias and high variance
+* A large gamma will give you higher bias and low variance

+The goal of SVM is to find a hyperplane that would leave the widest possible "cushion" between input points from two classes.
+There is a tradeoff between "narrow cushion, little / no mistakes" and "wide cushion, quite a few mistakes".

+1 class svm -> non-gaussian dist
+---
+params => gamma and nu
+kernel => rbf, linear, poly, sigmoid gamma => kernel coefficient gamma = 1/n; n is the number of features a small gamma gives you a pointed bump in the higher dimensions, a large gamma gives you a softer, broader bump linear kernel => gamma = 0

+regularization is bundled into a separate parameter nu default value is 0.5